 Calathea is back!
 This 60’s sweetheart with its marvellous markings, colourful contrasts and an endless versatility is now more popular than ever before.
 Evanthia has expanded its Calathea range with a bold line-up of beauties, to offer you showstopping items that will uplift your entire collection.
+At the moment we have young plants available of Calathea orbifolia, Calathea Princess Jessie® and Calathea rufibarba.
 True gems await you!
+Order them today.

 Evanthia is your partner in tropical plants and offers you the best start with high quality Calathea tissue culture young plants and a team that will support your every need.
 Get updated on Calathea’s assortment width, trendy patterns, pot sizes and greenhouse companions.